Cryptanalysis and design for a family of plaintext-non-delayed chaotic ciphers: Statistical Indicators of Three-Stage Permutation-Diffusion-Permutation PNDCC and its ISBDA

 \subsection{Simulation Experiments for Breaking the Three-Stage Permutation-Diffusion-Permutation PNDCC}

-Following the ISBDA algorithm flow shown in Fig.~\ref{fig5}, we break the three-stage permutation-diffusion-permutation PNDCC whose diffusion equation is given by Eq.~\eqref{eq1}.
-The simulation results are shown in Fig.~\ref{fig6}.
-The complexity is $M \times N + 1$ plaintext–ciphertext pairs.
+\begin{example} Following the ISBDA algorithm flow shown in Fig.~\ref{fig5}, we break the three-stage permutation-diffusion-permutation PNDCC whose diffusion equation is given by Eq.~\eqref{eq1}. \end{example} \begin{example} Following the ISBDA algorithm flow shown in Fig.~\ref{fig5}, we break the three-stage permutation-diffusion-permutation PNDCC whose diffusion equation is a heterogeneous composite-operation diffusion equation, as

+\end{example} The simulation results are shown in Fig.\ref{fig6}.
+Both examples are successfully decrypted.
+Since the original plaintext image is identical in the two simulations, the recovered images are the same; we therefore present two distinct encrypted images.
+For ISBDA, the complexity is $M \times N + 1$ plaintext–ciphertext pairs.
 It should be emphasized that the proposed algorithm is also applicable to diffusion equations in the general case.
-The source code of the proposed cryptanalysis is publicly available on Code Ocean~\cite{CodeOcean1}.